ionutVizitiu/game-of-life/README.md

 - stop the autoplay mode

-## Start the project
+## Run the project
-Clone the project: `git clone https://github.com/ionutVizitiu/game-of-life.git` Go inside the project: `cd game-of-life`
+clone the project: `git clone https://github.com/ionutVizitiu/game-of-life.git`
+go inside the project: `cd game-of-life`
-Install dependencies: `npm i`
+install dependencies: `npm i`
-Run the project: `ng serve -o`
+run the project: `ng serve -o`
-See it in action
+see it in action

 ## Future features
 - select cells to begin with